 There is no reason why homeschooling has to be expensive.
 In fact, there will be times when you just don’t have the money to buy the curriculum that you need / want.
-During those times you will need to utilize some creative and frugal homeschooling purchasing techniques and a list like this one.
+During those times you will need to utilize some creative purchasing techniques and a frugal homeschool list like this one.

 - Become a part of your local homeschool community because often there will be some free curriculum available through them.